 - Repurpose an old sink base into a folding table.

 - Find a way to hide the breaker box and hang a DIY drying rack.

 - 1/2 DONE: Replace the lighting with a Pallet Light Box to match the kitchen.

 - Add vintage elements to tie it all together.

 Yikes!!
-That’s a lot left to do and only 2 more weeks to accomplish it!
-This upcoming week, we’re planning on disguising that breaker box!
-And I’ll be painting, and painting and painting!
+Only 2 more weeks to accomplish all of that!
+So this upcoming week, we're planning on disguising that breaker box!
+And I'll be painting, and painting and painting!

-Last week, I escaped into Linda’s blog and visited the other Guest participants and was simply amazed and blown away by everyone’s progress!
+Last week, I escaped into Linda's blog and visited the other Guest participants.
 You must grab a cup of coffee, head over to Calling it Home, and look at all the gorgeousness everyone is sharing.
 It is so motivating.